 11. Marie-Guillemine Benoist’ Portrait of a Black Woman (1800)

-Marie-Guillemine Benoist was a French neoclassical and historical painter who began her training under two famous French painters, Élisabeth Vigée Le Brun and Jacques-Louis David.
+Marie-Guillemine Benoist was one of France’s top female neoclassical and historical painters who began her training under two other famous French painters, Élisabeth Vigée Le Brun and Jacques-Louis David.

 While she painted many important works, one of her most famous is this portrait of an emancipated slave which was painted 6 years after the abolition of slavery.